ibm-cloud-docs/Cloudant/api/replication.md

 To start a replication,
 add a [replication document](#replication-document-format) to the `_replicator` database.

-*Example instructions for using HTTP to create a replication document:*
+### Example instructions for using HTTP to create a replication document

 ```http
 PUT /_replicator/replication-doc HTTP/1.1